Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-One can compute $Pr(\{H_i \leq d_i \cap H_i \leq A_{(1)}\})$ as
+One can compute $P(\{H_i \leq d_i \cap H_i \leq A_{(1)}\})$ as

-A visual representation of this double integration is provided in~\Cref{fig:double_integration_uni_grad}.
-In both cases one benefit of supervision-aware AVs is represented by the green triangle.
-It corresponds to the portion of the ring at which in-ring HVs' reachability zones include the merge point, but which are blocked by an in-ring cooperative AV, and thus do not pose a danger to the merging vehicle.

-An additional benefit may come in the form of the distribution shift of in-ring vehicles that the supervision-aware can cause, illustrated in the image with the color gradients.
-Here, not only does the AV block certain HVs from threatening the merge, but it can also shift the in-ring vehicle distribution such that an HV is less likely to be in the vicinity in the first place.
+\end{proof} A visual representation of this double integration for three examples is provided in~\Cref{fig:double_integration_uni_grad}.
+In both the uniform distribution case and the nonuniform `platoon' distribution case (in which a number of HVs follow closely behind a CCAV) \textit{one benefit} of CCAVs is represented by the shaded triangle.
+It corresponds to the portion of the ring at which in-ring HVs' reachability zones include the merge point, but which are blocked by an in-ring CCAV, and thus do not pose a danger to the merging vehicle. \textit{An additional benefit} may come in the form of the distribution shift of in-ring vehicles that the CCAV can cause, illustrated in the image with the color gradients, in~\Cref{fig:double_integration_uni_grad}b.
+Here, not only does the CCAV block certain HVs from threatening the merge, but it also shifts the in-ring vehicle distribution such that an HV is less likely to be in the vicinity in the first place.
+This case will be analyzed further in Example~\ref{sec:sa_case2}.

-The image can thus be interpreted geometrically by imagining the colors as representing a third dimension on the image (as if rising out of the page towards the reader).
-Taking the red to represent a greater volumne of probability mass, we see that the green triangle would also have more probability mass, and thus translate into greater supervision scaling than in the uniform distribution case.
-At the same time, this distribution includes an adversarial element: the HVs between the AV nearest the merge point and the merge point itself are more likely to be distributed closely to the merge point, which increases the odds that they trigger the in-ring reachability condition.
-In Appendix~\ref{appsec:sa_case3}, we provide another related, but less adversarial distribution, which provides further improvement in the upper bound.
+\Cref{fig:three_rings} can aid in interpreting~\Cref{fig:double_integration_uni_grad}.
+Both images can be interpreted geometrically by imagining the colors as representing a third dimension on the image (as if rising out of the page towards the reader).
+Taking the red to represent a greater volume of probability mass, we see that the shaded triangle in~\Cref{fig:double_integration_uni_grad} would also have more probability mass, and thus translate into greater supervision scaling than in the uniform distribution case.
+At the same time, the distribution in~\Cref{fig:double_integration_uni_grad}(b) includes an adversarial element: the HVs between the CCAV nearest the merge point and the merge point itself are more likely to be distributed closely to the merge point, which increases the odds that they trigger the in-ring reachability condition.